The Last Desert is a 250-kilometer multi-stage footrace on the Antarctic Peninsula.

-On Day 1, a pre-race competitor briefing will take place in the town of Ushuaia.
-In the afternoon, all participants will board the expedition ship, meet the ship’s crew and have a safety briefing.
-After settling into the ship’s cabins (twin sharing), we will sail through the famous Beagle Channel and scenic Mackinlay Pass.
+A pre-race competitor briefing will take place on Day 1 in the town of Ushuaia.
+In the afternoon, participants will board the expedition ship, meet the expedition ship crew and go through a safety briefing.
+After settling into the ship’s cabins (twin sharing), we will sail through the famous Beagle Channel and scenic Mackinlay Pass

-Competitors will land, weather permitting, on several locations in and around the Antarctic Peninsula and Mainland and embark on what will be the final journey of the 4 Deserts for many.
+We will land, weather permitting, on several locations in and around the Antarctic Peninsula and Mainland and embark on what will be the final journey of the 4 Deserts for many competitors.

-Jougla Point which forms the west side of the entrance to Alice Creek in Port Lockroy.
-It lies on the west side of Wiencke Island, in the Palmer Archipelago
+Jougla Point forms the west side of the entrance to Alice Creek in Port Lockroy.
+It lies on the west side of Wiencke Island, in the Palmer Archipelago.

-Deception Island is reached by sailing through the narrow passage into the flooded caldera of the horseshoe shaped island.
+Deception Island is reached by sailing through the narrow passage into the flooded caldera of the horseshoe-shaped island.
 Seeing the hot springs of Pendulum Cove is truly amazing.
-Weather permitting, a marathon is planned for Deception Island.

 Other landing sites could include Melchior Island, Aitcho Island, Dorian Bay, Cuverville Island, Portal Point, Neko Harbour, Lamaire, Port Charcot, Booth, Pléneau Island, Hoovgard Island, Waddington Bay and others.

-We will also navigate some beautiful waterways (depending on the ice conditions): the Gerlache Strait, the Neumayer Channel and the Lemaire Channel - the latter are narrow passages between towering rock faces and spectacular glaciers.
+Depending on the ice conditions, we will also navigate some beautiful waterways like the Gerlache Strait, Neumayer Channel and Lemaire Channel.
+The latter channel involves narrow passages between towering rock faces and spectacular glaciers.